fbgallet/roam-extension-elapsed-time/README.md

 ### Categories and sub-categories

 - You can define a list of categories, used as trigger words for elapsed time calculation of an interval and for more details in the total calculation.
 A category can consist in any string of characters (case unsensitive), or any page reference or block reference.
 To mention a category, just write it in plain text or mention it as block reference (so you can easily find the right category with block search) in a block where you want to measure the elapsed time on the correspoding task.
-Page references will be recognized regardless of how they are written: `[[page]]`, `#page` or `#[[page]]`.
+Page references have to follow the strict Roam `[[page]]` syntax, since tags a processed differently (see below Tag categories)
 - Each category can be subdivided in sub-categories (e.g. 'reading', subdivided in 'article' and 'book'), and so forth.
 If a sub-category is mentionned in a block, the time will also be added to the parent category in total calculation.
 Two subcategories of two different categories can have the same name, in this case you will have to specify both the category and the subcategory in order to refer to it properly
 - You can mention multiple categories in the same block, time will be added in all of them but only once in their common ancestor, if they have one.

+### Tag categories (transversal labels)

+Any top-level category whose name starts with `#` (e.g. `#deep-work`, `#admin`) is treated as a **tag category**.
+Tags behave differently from regular categories:

+- They accumulate time **independently** — the time is tracked against the tag but is **not added to the global total** and does not count toward any regular category.
+- They are **transversal**: a block can match both a regular category and one or more tags simultaneously.
+The tag time is informational only.
+- Tag categories **cannot have sub-categories**.
+- They appear in the Dashboard alongside regular categories so you can visualize how much time was spent under each tag across any period.

 ### Goals and limits